karthickr7/E-commerce-Customer-Segmentation/README.md

   ● Segmenting customer based on the optimum number of clusters (‘k’) with the help of silhouette score.
 # Learning Outcome:
-  The students will get a better understanding of how the variables are linked to each other and will be able to apply cluster analysis to business problem such as customer segmentation.
+  We will get a better understanding of how the variables are linked to each other and will be able to apply cluster analysis to business problem such as customer segmentation.